connect2brain/mtms/docs/source/markdown/mtms-device-interfaces.md

 The trigger out message will send a trigger to physical `port` with given `duration_us` when the `event_info` condition it met.

-#### FPGA status
-The FPGA status is published to the topic `/node/message`, which tells the current status of the device in human-readable format.

 ## Interface specification
 This section goes over the implementation details of different interface messages.